mileweb/docs-content-ecp/docs/portal/applications/adding-and-deploying-applications.md

 ### Layer 4 Load Balancer

 To expose your application, we recommend you use a Layer 4 load balancer as a frontend for your pods, unless there are special requirements to expose the pods directly.
 Unlike native Kubernetes, which defines a Service object for service discovery and load balancing of an application, the ECP offers a self-defined `LoadBalancer4` object to help you expose your application and load balance traffic.
-For more information, click [here](<file:///G:/Manuals/CD Networks/Job 2 - Edge Computing Product (ECP) Project/CDNECP OnlineHelp/Content/Applications/Using Advanced ECP Features in Your Applications.htm#Using>).
+For more information, click [here](<#using-layer-4-load-balancing>).

 ### Sample Demo Configuration